KIT-ISAS/RTCF/README.md

   - `no_wait`: Start the control loop immediately after the first component is loaded.
 When additional components are loaded, the control loop is paused briefly.
   - `wait_for_trigger`: The control loop does not start and stop automatically, but it is triggered using the services provided under `/rt_runner/activate_rt_loop` and `/rt_runner/deactivate_rt_loop`.
 - `wait_policy`: The policy of the wait-command used in the real-time loop.
 The default value is `absolute`.
 This option is ignored in simulation mode (parameter `/use_sim_time=True`).
-  - `absolute`: Wait, so that the time between each wake-up corresponds to the cycle period.
-If the runtime of the components exceeds the cycle period, the wait-command will be skipped until all missed wake-up times are caught up.
+  - `absolute`: If the runtime of the components exceeds the cycle period, the following wait times are shortened to catch up with missed wake-up times.
+See also `ORO_WAIT_ABS` in OROCOS documentation.
-  - `relative`: Wait for the cycle period after the execution of all components.
-If the runtime of the components exceeds the cycle period, no catching up takes place.
+  - `relative`: If the runtime of the components exceeds the cycle period, the following wait times are not shortened.
+See also `ORO_WAIT_REL` in OROCOS documentation.
+Due to the implementation, slightly high cycle periods (a few microseconds)

 The other `node` tags of type `rt_launcher` create an instance of the component `SimpleComponent`from the package `simple_component`.
 Therefore, the `rt_launcher` program is used with the following options: